Where are Nikon scopes made?

 The P-Tactical series was made in China when it was first released.
 When Nikon discontinued making these, they were made in the Philippines.

-This series, which focused on tactical shooting and featured scopes with caliber-specific BDC reticles in.223 and.308 configurations, was more of an ENTRY-LEVEL series.
+This series focused on tactical shooting and featured scopes with caliber-specific BDC reticles in.223 and.308 configurations.

 Nikon M-Tactical Scopes